azupatrick0/autoQA/README.md

 # TEST STRATEGY
 ## Feature to be tested
 - An individual client should be able to create a fixed contract
+- An individual client should be able to create a milestone contract

 ## Feature not to be tested
 - An individual client should be able to create a pay as you go contract